rushithkaru/Aws_telemetry/README.md

 #### Map

-Visualise the geographical location of the devices on the map and quickly get status of the device.
+Visualise the geographical location of the devices on the map and quickly get the status of the device.

 <img width="1234" alt="Screen Shot 2023-02-16 at 10 34 44 pm" src="https://user-images.githubusercontent.com/30048959/219363007-35bf53ae-bfff-4236-ac34-37887eb67b0c.png">